GlobalArrays/ga-manual/Section1-BuildInstructions.rst

    --with-tcgmsg           Select TCGMSG as the messaging library; if
                            --with-mpi is also specified then TCGMSG over MPI is used.
-   --with-blas=ARG         Use external BLAS library; attempt to detect
+   --with-blas=ARG         Use external BLAS library; if not found, an
-                           sizeof(INTEGER) used to compile BLAS; if not found, an internal BLAS is built --with-blas4=ARG        Use external BLAS library compiled with sizeof(INTEGER)==4
+                           internal BLAS is built --with-blas4=ARG        Use external BLAS library compiled with sizeof(INTEGER)==4